"A girl should be two things: classy and fabulous!"

 In 1920 Flappers Took Over the World

-Starting in about 1918, when F. Scott Fitzgerald met Zelda Sayre, flapper fashion, style, and attitude in America and worldwide was making its presence known to the world.
+The '20s were an exciting and scary time to be young.
+Starting in about 1918, when F. Scott Fitzgerald met Zelda Sayre, flapper fashions, style and attitude was making its presence known to the world.

 It was a essential shift in female action and perception of women in society.
 These were the "new women" of a new age.
 In 1920 flappers and non-flappers received the vote.